Two days ago I received my copies of Reactive Web Applications.

 You cannot write a technical book alone

-As I’ve written in the acknowledgements section of the book, there wouldn’t be a Reactive Web Applications book today if it weren’t for the support, insights, inspiration, encouragement, and feedback from a whole lot of people.
+As I’ve written in the acknowledgment section of the book, there wouldn’t be a Reactive Web Applications book today if it weren’t for the support, insights, inspiration, encouragement, and feedback from a whole lot of people.
 To everyone involved: thank you!

 During the course of this blog post, you have learned: